 - user control over the hand that mirrors control of a natural hand, including control over individual fingers;

 - wrist and elbow components that mirror the abilities of a natural wrist and elbow;

 - advanced sensory feedback including the ability to sense contact, force, position, and velocity (it may also eventually include temperature).

 We’re not talking about an incremental improvement over existing bionic arms/hands here; we’re talking about a quantum leap.

 According to the company, even the artificial intelligence (AI) component goes well beyond that of existing pattern recognition systems.
-While we could debate the AI terminology question, what we cannot deny is that any system built on data from 200 sensors has the potential to be a lot more sophisticated than one built on 8 or 16.
+While we can debate the terminology, what we cannot deny is that any system built on data from 200 sensors has the potential to be a lot more sophisticated than one built on 8 or 16.

-Here’s a statement that we feel comfortable making about the existing mainstream pattern recognition companies like Coapt, IBT, and Ottobock (i.e. it’s Myo Plus product): if you purchase one of these systems and you put the required effort into proper training, you will get exactly what they promise.
-It won’t be Atom Touch or the ability to play the piano, but it will be a notable and reliable upgrade over direct-control myoelectric systems.
+Here’s a statement that we’re comfortable making about the existing mainstream pattern recognition companies like Coapt, IBT, and Ottobock (i.e. its Myo Plus product): if you purchase one of these systems and you put the required effort into proper training, you will get what they promise.
+It won’t be the Atom Touch or the ability to play the piano, but it will be a notable and reliable upgrade over direct-control systems.

-We don’t have a horse in this race either way.
-Our job is to make you, our readers, aware of their options.
+We don’t have a horse in this race.
+The whole point of this article is simply to make you, our readers, aware of your options and to encourage you to do a proper cost-benefit analysis of each.
 We hope we have done that.